 Contact Our Car Accident Attorney in Fort Myers

 If you or a loved one was injured in a car accident in the Fort Myers area, contact James “Jim for Justice” Kelleher today at (833) 546-3675 for a complimentary consultation.
-The Kelleher Firm in Fort Myers has helped many injured victims pursue compensation for their injuries, property damage, and pain and suffering for decades.
+Kelleher Law in Fort Myers has helped many injured victims pursue compensation for their injuries, property damage, and pain and suffering for decades.